Bystander effect: Cohesiveness and group membership

 Altruism research suggests that helping behaviour is more likely when there are similarities between the helper and the person being helped.
 Recent research has considered the role of similarity, and more specifically, shared group membership, in encouraging bystander intervention.
 In one experiment (2005), researchers found that bystanders were more likely to help an injured person if that person was wearing a football jersey of a team the bystander liked as opposed to a team the bystander did not like.
 However, when their shared identity as football fans was made salient, supporters of both teams were likely to be helped, significantly more so than a person wearing a plain shirt.

 The findings of Mark Levine and Simon Crowther (2008) illustrated that increasing group size inhibited intervention in a street violence scenario when bystanders were strangers, but encouraged intervention when bystanders were friends.
 They also found that when gender identity is salient, group size encouraged intervention when bystanders and victims shared social category membership.
 In addition, group size interacted with context-specific norms that both inhibit and encourage helping.
 The bystander effect is not a generic consequence of increasing group size.
 When bystanders share group-level psychological relationships, group size can encourage as well as inhibit helping.

 These findings can be explained in terms of self-categorization and empathy.
-From the perspective of self-categorization theory, a person's own social identity, well-being is tied to their group membership so that when a group based identity is salient, the suffering of one group member can be considered to directly affect the group.
+From the perspective of self-categorization theory, a person's social identity and well-being are tied to group membership so when a group-based identity is salient, the suffering of one group member can be considered to directly affect the group.
 Because of this shared identity, referred to as self-other merging, bystanders are able to empathize, which has been found to predict helping behaviour.
 For example, in a study relating to helping after eviction both social identification and empathy were found to predict helping.
 However, when social identification was controlled for, empathy no longer predicted helping behaviour.